superluminar-io/super-eks/README.md

 - :hammer_and_wrench: Monitoring with Prometheus and CloudWatch
 - :hammer_and_wrench: Backup solution for cluster recovery
 - :hammer_and_wrench: Authentication/authorization for workloads with Amazon Cognito
+- :hammer_and_wrench: Standalone one click Cloudformation installer without CDK

 ## Quick Start